pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader/article.md

 john,smith
 ```

 CSV format is very useful because it is a text file and any operating system can read it.
 So for example if your application creates the CSV file on a Windows machine, you can open it up and use it in a Linux machine.
-So it is a very portable and easily readable file format by any operating system.
+So it is a very portable and easily readable file format.

 ### Formatting of a CSV file
 ### Why write a custom CSV writer/reader instead of using a 3rd party tool?